kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

-> By default, `Backup-PIMAzureResourcePolicy` works at the subscription level.
-If you want to back up policies at a different scope, you can use the `-scope` parameter instead of `-subscriptionID`.
 # EasyPIM Progressive Validation Runbook

 A safe, step-by-step plan to exercise the orchestrator and policies in a real tenant.
 Each step includes a minimal JSON and a preview (-WhatIf) run before applying.